mithatco/mental_health_multiagent/README.md

    - Includes metadata about models and profiles used
    - Enables review and analysis of past sessions

+8. **Conversation Evaluation**
+   - The system can evaluate the quality of conversations
+   - Provides metrics on clinical accuracy, empathy, and therapeutic approach
+   - Offers quantitative insights into conversation effectiveness

 ## Customization Options

 ### Adding New Patient Profiles